goldenduo/AGB/README.md

 <h4 align="center">A bridge for Android.</h4>

-# There will be major version updates before August 15.
-Please provide more valuable comments and upgrade at that time.
+# There will be major version updates before August 15, 2022.
+Please provide more valuable comments.

 ## Introduction